 User personas reveal insights into an audience’s decisions—the specific attitudes, concerns and criteria that drive prospective customers to choose you, your competitor or the status quo.
 This way, a business can align its messaging to the expectations of its users.

 User personas should not only be used for marketing purposes.
 They are a tool that can be used by all branches in a company.
 This is because all departments, such as sales, product, and service departments can benefit from knowing a company’s ideal customers.
 Having a deep understanding of buyer personas is critical to driving:

 This allows a company to run more smoothly since everyone knows who they are meant to target in their specific job roles.
 It also creates alignment across the company and aligns everyone around a customer-centric vision.

 In marketing specifically, user personas help marketers develop messages for different target audiences.
 These messages then become personalized to the different targets they are addressing.
 For example, in our previous post, we discussed how the messaging for a headphone company would be different for a 35-year-old suburban housewife than it would be for a 19-year-old student studying abroad.

 The strongest user personas are based on market research as well as insights you gather from your customer base.
 Depending on the type of business your run, you could have as few as one or two personas or way more than that.
 FrescoData recommends staying within three to five personas since they will likely cover most of your customers yet remain small enough to still carry the value of specificity.

 To create useful user personas, information about a customer’s demographics, behavior patterns, motivations, and goals should be considered.
 The more detailed you are, the better.
 These questions need to be answered by your user personas:

 What does a day in their life look like?
-Your goal is to create a detailed template like this one from Buffer:
+Your goal is to create a detailed template like this one great example from Buffer: